 All You Need Is LovePaul Skellett & Simon Weitzman

-The Beatles were signed by the BBC as the United Kingdom’s representatives in the three plus hour programme, showcasing the best that nations had to offer.
+The Beatles were signed by the BBC as the United Kingdom’s representatives in the programme, which featured contributions from 14 countries worldwide showcasing the best that nations had to offer.
 “It was the first worldwide satellite broadcast ever,” Ringo Starr said.
 “It’s a standard thing that people do now, but then, when we did it, it was a first.
 That was exciting – we were doing a lot of firsts.”

 John Lennon penned the song especially for the event, as directed by the brief given to the band by the BBC.
-The request was simple and the song had to be simple, so that viewers around the world would understand it.
+The song had to be simple with a positive message that viewers would understand.
+Broadcast at the height of the Vietnam War, this performance of the song and the message which it conveyed, became one of the defining moments of the 1967 ‘Summer of Love’.

-Working with archives and colleagues at Rex Features, The Science Museum, MTV, Rolling Stone Magazine and the BBC, Archivum has pieced together the narrative and visuals surrounding the rehearsals and live performance.
-The result is a beautifully crafted visual timeline documenting The Beatles’ part in this historic event, told through 140 pages of restored, remastered and re-coloured high definition images.
+Working with archives and colleagues at Rex Features, The Science Museum, MTV, Rolling Stone Magazine and the BBC, authors Paul Skellett & Simon Weitzman have pieced together the narrative and visuals surrounding the rehearsals and live performance.
+The result is a beautifully crafted 176-page visual timeline documenting The Beatles’ part in this historic event.